Classics come in many different forms.

 - It’s affordable

-The Voyager Legend comes in two variants; UC for connectivity to a computer via the included USB Adapter/Dongle plus Bluetooth, and the Bluetooth only version for those who want a headset for mobile applications.
-So, depending on your needs, there’s a Legend that’s just right for you.
+The Voyager Legend comes in two variants; UC for connectivity to a computer via the included USB Adapter/Dongle plus Bluetooth, and the Plantronics Voyager Legend Bluetooth headset version for those who want a headset for mobile applications.
+So, whether you prefer wired or wireless headphones, there’s a Legend that’s just right for you.

 Weight makes a difference

 The weight of the Voyager Legend is only 18 grams.
-I don’t know about you, but I struggle in putting the weight of things into context.
-In order to help with this, I’m providing a list of common household items that weigh about this same amount.
-This may help you to appreciate how light this headset really is.
+To help you get a feel for the comparison, I’m providing a list of common household items that weigh about this same amount.
+This may help you to appreciate how light this headset really is:

 - 3 tablespoons of coffee